x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 An Office 365 global admin must complete the following steps to activate and set up MDM for Office 365.
 See [Set up Mobile Device Management (MDM) in Office 365](https://support.office.com/article/Set-up-Mobile-Device-Management-MDM-in-Office-365-dd892318-bc44-4eb1-af00-9db5430be3cd) for complete steps.
 In summary, these steps include:

-1. Activating MDM for Office 365 by following steps in the Security &amp; Compliance Center.
+1. Activating MDM for Office 365 by following steps in the Security & Compliance Center.

 2. Setting up MDM for Office 365 by, for example, creating an APNs certificate to manage iOS devices, and by adding a Domain Name System (DNS) record for your domain to support Windows phones.